healthchecks/healthchecks/README.md

 In a production setup, you will want to run this command from a process manager like [supervisor](http://supervisord.org/) or systemd.

+## Database Cleanup

+With time and use the healthchecks database will grow in size.
+You may decide to prune old data: inactive user accounts, old checks not assigned to users, records of outgoing email messages and records of received pings.
+There are separate Django management commands for each task:

+* Remove old records from `api_ping` table.
+For each check, keep 100 most recent pings:

+    ````
+    $ ./manage.py prunepings
+    ````

+* Remove checks older than 2 hours that are not assigned to users.
+Such checks are by-products of random visitors and robots loading the welcome page and never setting up an account:

+    ```
+    $ ./manage.py prunechecks
+    ```

+* Remove records of sent email messages older than 7 days.

+    ````
+    $ ./manage.py pruneemails
+    ````

+* Remove user accounts that match either of these conditions:
+ * Account was created more than a month ago, and user has never logged in.
+   These can happen when user enters invalid email address when signing up.
+ * Last login was more than a month ago, and the account has no checks.
+   Assume the user doesn't intend to use the account any more and would probably *want* it removed.

+    ```
+    $ ./manage.py pruneusers
+    ```

+When you first try these commands on your data, it is a good idea to test them on a copy of your database, not on the live database right away.
+In a production setup, you should also have regular, automated database backups set up.

 ## Integrations

 ### Pushover